lucavallin/verto/README.md

 You will then be able to open the app in your browser.

 # TODO
-Explain where data comes from
+- Explain where data comes from and how labels work
-catch failing requests
-double check emojis from gh
+- double check emojis from gh
-explain why labels removed